globaleaks/whistleblowing-software/README.md

 [GLBackend](https://github.com/globaleaks/GLBackend.git) is the server side component of GlobaLeaks.
 It is through this piece of software that the Node Administrator is able to anonymously setup and expose GlobaLeaks Node.

+# Are you a developer?

+Learn more about GlobaLeaks by checking out the [developer documentation](https://github.com/globaleaks/GlobaLeaks/wiki/Home)!